Session: Breaking barriers and the power of mentoring

 - Power of profile

 After gaining experience in PR in Paris, agriculture in Germany and Africa, international relations in the UK and technology at KPMG UK and now in Belgium, I have cultivated a diverse skill set that is applicable to the deliverables expected to be a strong female technology advisor.

-My affinity for strategy, operations and being a sounding board for people’s opinions makes being part of wider business discussions attractive.
 Throughout my time at KPMG I’ve consistently been looking for ways to help as much as I can with the progression of my role in the IT Risk team, as well as challenge myself and take on opportunities outside of my job role.
 This curiosity and desire to broaden my network has led me to be a guest speaker on multiple technology panels, become an UpReach mentor and be selected as a member of KPMG’s Next Generation Council and Board of Young Professionals.

 Despite my non-technical background out of University, this has not held me back from becoming a strong female assistant manager within Technology.